theoxo/theoxo.github.io/_posts/2019-07-06-a-laymans-introduction-to-memory-consistency.md

   <li> Every processor carries out its memory accesses in the order they appear in the program (often dubbed program order); </li>
   <li> All writes are made visible to all processors instantaneously.</li>
 </ol>
-However this is not very interesting as it is of course impossible to actually implement: the electricity can only travel so fast, so given that we need to physically connect the different processors togetherit becomes impossible to meet Strict Consistency's second criteria.
-It's first, however, is quite intuitive and therefore lies at the heart of our next model, Sequential Consistency.
+However this is not very interesting as it is of course impossible to actually implement: the electricity can only travel so fast, so given that we need to physically connect the different processors together it becomes impossible to meet Strict Consistency's second criteria.
+Its first, however, is quite intuitive and therefore lies at the heart of our next model, Sequential Consistency.
 </p>

 <p>